Sequences

 3. Click the bar chart **Sequence Statistics** button in that sequence's row.

-4. Review the total results first, then use the email rows to compare sends, opens, clicks, unsubscribes, bounces, and complaints by step.
+4. Review the total metrics first, then select an email row to compare sends, opens, clicks, unsubscribes, bounces, and complaints for that step.

 Use step-level analytics to find weak points.
 If many people open the first email but few click the second, review the second email's subject, timing, and offer.
-If bounces or complaints rise, check list source, expectations, sender identity, and content relevance.
+If bounces or complaints increase, check the subscriber source, subscriber expectations, sender identity, and content relevance.

-Before adding many subscribers to a sequence, test with internal contacts first.
-Confirm the timing, sending days, content, and filters behave the way you expect.
+Before you add many subscribers to a sequence, test the sequence with internal contacts first.
+Confirm that timing, sending days, content, and filters behave the way you expect.

 ## Related Guides

-- [Automations](https://mailrith.com/docs/automations.md): Automations turn subscriber events into a series of automatic responses — a trigger starts the flow and every branch can send emails, update tags, fire webhooks, or enroll in sequences without manual intervention.
+- [Automations](https://mailrith.com/docs/automations.md): Automations turn subscriber events into automatic responses.
+A trigger starts the flow, and each branch can send emails, update tags, fire webhooks, or enroll subscribers in sequences without manual work.

-- [AI Writing](https://mailrith.com/docs/ai-writing.md): AI writing helps create drafts, not final sends.
-This guide explains where AI appears, how to brief it, how to preview generated content, when replacement confirmations appear, and how to repair provider failures.
+- [AI Writing](https://mailrith.com/docs/ai-writing.md): AI writing creates drafts, not final sends.
+This guide explains where AI appears, how to write a clear brief, how to preview generated content, when replacement confirmations appear, and how to repair provider failures.